Agusioma/engineering-education/articles/kubernetes-clusters-intro/index.md

 $ kubectl get daemonSets --namespace=kube-system kube-proxy

 ```
-The `kube-proxy` can be implemented in three modes:
+We can implement the `kube-proxy` in three modes:
 - **User space** - Here, the proxy process does not run in the kernel network but in a user process level hence its name.
 It's not recommended because it is a slow method.
 - **iptables** - Unlike the User space mode, this mode operates in the kernel, and it operates in a round-robin style of scheduling services in a cluster.
-It is not used when there are many services because its scheduling style may lead to slow performance and depriving more useful services time.
+It is not used when there are many services because its scheduling style may lead to slow performance.
 - **IPVS** - (IP Virtual Server) Operates in the same manner as the **iptables**.
 It uses more efficient scheduling algorithms that reduce the delay time.
 Used where there are many services.

 Read more on Kubernetes Proxy [here](https://Kubernetes.io/docs/concepts/cluster-administration/proxies/)

 2. Kubernetes DNS

-Kubernetes runs a DNS server that provides easy identification of services in a cluster by assigning them names, thereby allowing their functionality to be accessed without getting to know their IP addresses.
+Kubernetes runs a DNS server that provides easy identification of services in a cluster.
+It does so by assigning them names allowing us to access their functionality without getting to know their IP addresses.

 We can view the DNS servers running by using this command: